hms-dbmi/4DN_dcic-website/_positions/software-developer-01.md

 Applicants should include a link to some of their code in GitHub or another repository hosting service, as well as a cover letter describing why this position interests them and how it fits their experience and interests.

 # Basic Qualificiations
 - Bachelors' degree in Computer Science, Bioinformatics or related field and 3 years' related experience.
 - Experience in developing, testing, and deploying web-based applications.
-- Experience with modern web frameworks (preferably: Python/Django, JavaScript/AngularJS).
+- Experience with modern web frameworks, preferably: JavaScript/AngularJS Python/(Pyramid or Django).
 - Experience with version control systems and team software development (preferably Git).

 # Additional Qualifications